 In 1998, the respectable medical journal The Lancet published a scary report showing a connection between measles, mumps, and rubella (MMR) vaccination of toddlers and autism.
 Parents all over world, myself included, became very uncertain whether to really vaccinate our children or not.

-Well, it was all a scam!
+Well, it was all hoax!
 In May 2010, the doctors who carried out the study were erased from the medical register in UK due to serious professional misconduct and hence are not allowed to work as doctors anymore in UK.

 On January 5 2011, the British Medical Journal (BMJ) published the whole story explaining how this bogus study was carried out and why.
 Read all about it here.

 Back in 1998, Dr Wakefield published a very worrying study in the Lancet: In 8 out 12 children, onset of behavioral symptoms was associated, by the parents, with MMR vaccination.
 8 out of 12 – that is 66%!

 It was claimed that all these children were normal before vaccination and that the symptoms had started to occur within a couple of weeks after vaccination.
 A strong link that caused massive concern in the UK and the rest of the world as the information spread.
 The inoculation rate for MMR dropped in many countries.
 In the UK it was 92%; after publication, the rate dropped to below 80%.
 In Sweden the rate dropped from 97% to 88%.

 Due to the reduced vaccination rates, onset of measles of course increased, as did deaths due to the disease.